php/php-langspec/spec/13-functions.md

 be compatible with the defined type, using the same rules as for parameter type checks. `NULL` values are not allowed for typed returns.
 If the value of the [`return` statement](11-statements.md#the-return-statement) does not pass the type check, a fatal error is produced.

+The `void` type is a special type that can only be used as a return type, and not in other contexts.
+It has no effect at runtime, see the [`return` statement](11-statements.md#the-return-statement).

 ## Type check modes